Dietary Compliance: The Crucial Ingredient Of Every Diet

 For this reason, when we work with our members, one of the first things we do is learn about their specific food preferences, limitations, and overall lifestyle.

-When guys love specific foods, any diet that completely restricts them is going to be that much harder to stick to.
+When people love specific foods, any diet that completely restricts them is going to be that much harder to stick to.

 Said another way, you will have significantly lower dietary compliance if your diet isn’t enjoyable.